top of page

 At the heart of Darren's musical life is style, versatility, and community spirit.

-Darren has also appeared at Shakespeare's Globe Theatre in a production of Othello that
+Darren played at Shakespeare's Globe Theatre in a production of Othello that

 involved samba dancing with Sir Mark Rylance (The BFG, Bridge of Spies, Dunkirk),